sMartz1/node-windows-api/README.md

 5. **Import the compiled library**:

-    Once compiled, you can import the library into your Node.js project.
+    Once compiled, you can load the library in your code using either CommonJS `require` or ES module `import` syntax.

+    ```js
+    // CommonJS
+    const mouseController = require('windows-api-lib');

+    // ES module
+    // import mouseController from 'windows-api-lib';
+    // or
+    // import { moveMouse } from 'windows-api-lib';
+    ```

 ## Usage